ovgu-ailab/aicp/pages/art-installation.md

 ## Technical Details

 In this section, we discuss the technical details of the finetuning of stable diffusion.
+To begin with, we showcase the workflow used to generate the results.
+Then we mention some experiments we conducted that didn't make it into the exhibition.

+### Finetuning stable diffusion

  With the following script, one can finetune stable diffusion (the model `MODEL_NAME`) with the images in `INSTANCE_DIR`.
 The prompt associated to these images is `--instance-promt` and should be a unique identifier.
-We use the hyperparameters from https://huggingface.co/docs/diffusers/training/dreambooth
+We use the hyperparameters from https://huggingface.co/docs/diffusers/training/dreambooth.
+The script can be found in [01_pretrain.sh](./pixelpeople/src/01_pretrain.sh).

 ```
 export MODEL_NAME="CompVis/stable-diffusion-v1-4"